aaronparker/vcredist/README.md

 - Download - this is the URL to the installer so that the script can download each redistributable

 ## Parameters
+The script supports the -WhatIf and -Verbose parameters for testing and verbose output when using the parameter actions below.

 There are 3 parameter sets that control the following actions:
 1. Download only
 2. Download and Install the redistributable to the current machine